muratk3n/thirdwave/en/README.md

 ---

-"Mars Is a Hellhole.
+The Atlantic: "Mars Is a Hellhole.
 Colonizing the red planet is a ridiculous way to help humanity"

 [Link](https://www.theatlantic.com/ideas/archive/2021/02/mars-is-no-earth/618133/)